top of page

 • You could add another—What if a third centrosome appeared in the cell during mitosis?

-• You could change it's orientation—What if the collecting duct were perpendicular to the loop of Henle rather than parallel?
+• You could change its orientation—What if the collecting duct were perpendicular to the loop of Henle rather than parallel?

 • You could remove it—What if someone's gallbladder were removed and bile was secreted continuously?